-In addition to the default fund contributions and margin collateral pledged by clearing members discussed in Note 15, "Clearing Operations," we have obtained financial guarantees and credit facilities which are guaranteed by us through counter indemnities, to provide further liquidity related to our clearing businesses.
-Financial guarantees issued to us totaled \$12 million as o fDecember 31, 2018 and \$14 million as ofDecember 31, 2017.
-As discussed in "Other Credit Facilities," of Note 9, "Debt Obligations," clearing-related credit facilities, which are available in multiple currencies, totaled \$220 million as ofDecember 31, 2018 and \$14 million as of December 31, 2017, in available liquidity, none of which was utilized.
+In addition to the default fund contributions and margin collateral pledged by clearing members discussed in Note 16, "Clearing Operations," we have obtained financial guarantees and credit facilities which are guaranteed by us through counter indemnities, to provide further liquidity related to our clearing businesses.
+Financial guarantees issued to us totaled \$11 million as of December 31, 2019 and \$12 million as of December 31, 2018.
+As discussed in "Other Credit Facilities," of Note 10, "Debt Obligations," we also have credit facilities primarily related to our Nasdaq Clearing operations, which are available in multiple currencies, and totaled \$203 million as of December 31, 2019 and \$234 million as of December 31, 2018, in available liquidity, of which \$15 million was utilized as of December 31, 2019 and none of which was utilized as of December 31, 2018.

-Execution Access is an introducing broker which operates the trading platform for our Fixed Income business to trade in U.S.
+Execution Access is an introducing broker which operates the trading platform for our Fixed Income business to trade in U.S. Treasury securities.

-Treasury securities.
 Execution Access has a clearing arrangement with Industrial and Commercial Bank of China Financial Services LLC, or ICBC.
-As of December 31, 2018, we have contributed \$15 million of clearing deposits to ICBC in connection with this clearing arrangement.
+As of December 31, 2019, we have contributed \$15 million of clearing deposits to ICBC in connection with this clearing arrangement.
 These deposits are recorded in other current assets in our Consolidated Balance Sheets.
 Some of the trading activity in Execution Access is cleared by ICBC through the Fixed Income Clearing Corporation, with ICBC acting as agent.
 Execution Access assumes the counterparty risk of clients that do not clear through the Fixed Income Clearing Corporation.
 Counterparty risk of clients exists for Execution Access between the trade date and the settlement date of the individual transactions, which is at least one business day (or more, if specified by the U.S. Treasury issuance calendar).
 Counterparties that do not clear through the Fixed Income Clearing Corporation are subject to a credit due diligence process and may be required to post collateral, provide principal letters, or provide other forms of credit enhancement to Execution Access for the purpose of mitigating counterparty risk.
-Daily position trading limits are also enforced for such counterparties.
+Daily position trading limits are also enforced for such counterparties no guarantee can be provided that these arrangements will at all times be sufficient.

 We believe that the potential for us to be required to make payments under these arrangements is mitigated through the pledged collateral and our risk management policies.
 Accordingly, no contingent liability is recorded in the Consolidated Balance Sheets for these arrangements.
-However, no guarantee can be provided that these arrangements will at all times be sufficient.
+However,